JayMc/toilet-monitor/README.md

  - ESP8266 (http://hackaday.com/tag/esp8266/)(https://github.com/esp8266/esp8266-wiki)

 ## Server (for IOT device and serving Angular)
-Acts as a relay between IOT device and Firebase Database service.
+Acts as a relay between IOT device and Firebase database service.
 This is required as the Arduino only has a small memory space.
-Adding a Firebase library (websockets) or an HTTPS library (for POST requests) maybe an option
+Adding a Firebase library (websockets) or an HTTPS library (for Firebase POST requests) maybe an option but uses valuable space

+node app.js

 Firebase: https://www.firebase.com